emicklei/artreyu/README.md

 ### Plugin commands

 Artreyu uses a simple plugin architecture to support other repository types.

+For example, the `artreyu-gcs` program is called to store and fetch artifacts from a Google Cloud Storage (GCS) bucket as a repository.
+See [artreyu-google-cloud-storage](https://github.com/emicklei/artreyu-google-cloud-storage).
+To store an artifact in GCS, you run:

+	artreyu archive -r gcs-root target/my-app.tgz

+Note: `gcs-root` is the name of a repository for you to define in the configuration `.artreyu` (see below).

 For example, the `artreyu-nexus` program is called to store and fetch artifacts from a Sonatype Nexus repository.
 See [artreyu-nexus](https://github.com/emicklei/artreyu-nexus).
 To store an artifact in Nexus, you run:

 	artreyu archive -r nexus-root target/my-app.tgz

+Note: `nexus-root` is the name of a repository for you to define in the configuration `.artreyu` (see below).

 ### Assemble a new artifact